 For example, the report claims that significant funding pledges in the agriculture and fishery sectors, the energy sector with the renewable energy project, and the environment and natural resource sector were not ‘mobilised’.

 Other minor activities were not funded, like ecosystem stability, water security, research on climate-resilient crop varieties, and a climate database.

 “Local Government Units are action-oriented, but available funding sources are fragmented, and their available amounts are limited.”

 The report says that the local government units (LGUs) are the most vulnerable to climate change impacts yet have the least capacity to provide support under the current revenue-sharing arrangement.

 Seventy per cent of its income is from the Internal Revenue Allotment (IRA), a direct transfer of funds from the national government.

-- Additionally, the Local Government Code, explicitly states that the Local Development Fund be used in the Local Development Plans, the report says.
+- Additionally, the Local Government Code explicitly states that the Local Development Fund be used in the Local Development Plans, the report says.

-Funds for Climate Mitigation is also increasing.
+Funds for Climate Mitigation are also increasing.